pakeke-constructor/umg-mod-monorepo/rgb_chess/UNIT_IDEAS.md

 become a 9/50.

 # tanko
-melee, 2/35
+melee, 2/20
 splash damage.
 start of turn:
-lose 3 max hp permanently
+If no [color] allies exist,
+give all allies +2 hp